-His work has helped us understand decision making, social behavior, and even consciousness… —Charlie Rose
+"His work has helped us understand decision making, social behavior, and even consciousness…" —Charlie Rose

 Antonio Damasio is the David Dornsife Professor of Neuroscience and director of the Brain and Creativity Institute at the University of Southern California.
 He is an internationally recognized leader in neuroscience and has made seminal contributions to the understanding of how the brain processes memory, language, emotions, and decisions.
 His books include Descartes’ Error, The Feeling of What Happens, and Looking for Spinoza.
 His new book, Self Comes to Mind, will be published this fall.

 ALL HAMMER PUBLIC PROGRAMS ARE FREE.
-Tickets are required, and are available at the Billy Wilder Theater Box Office one hour prior to start time.
-Limit one ticket per person on a first come, first served basis.
+Tickets for assigned seating in the Billy Wilder Theater are required and available at the Box Office one hour before each program.
+Early arrival is recommended.
+Tickets are available one per person on a first come, first served basis.

-Parking is available under the museum for $3 after 6:00pm.
+Parking is available under the museum for a flat fee of $3 after 6PM.